carstenlebek/shopify-non-embedded-app-template/README.md

   - `HOST`: The Url of your app.
 Leave this empty for development
   - `SHOP`: Your dev stores url
   - `DEV_APP_SUBDOMAIN`: Your desired localtunnel subdomain.
 If it isn't available, you will get assigned a random subdomain.
-  - `MONGO_URI`: Your MongoDB connection uri.
-If you leave this empty, a local instance of MongoDB will be used.
   - `UPSTASH_REDIS_REST_URL`: Your Upstash Redis REST url.
   - `UPSTASH_REDIS_REST_TOKEN`: Your Upstash Redis REST token.
  - Run `npm run install`